jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 There is indeed a lot to think about when society encounters a new age.
 I found it very helpful to "lookup" and imagine what our community looks like from above.
 Looking up lets you gain a proper perspective on our society and its technological evolution.

 I didn't just imagine a better perspective; I got to see it.
 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get to as well.
 You'll be the "player god" of a civilization—a virtual divinity who knows all and sees all, and who puts your general will into action using an array of buttons, switches, and toggles.
 As you play the game, you'll use these levers of power to decide what to research, where to place buildings, and most important when to click "upgrade" to a new age.
-Pressing the upgrade button magically transforms, every factory, hospital, road, house, citizen, to the technology of the modern era.
+Pressing that most important button magically transforms, every factory, hospital, road, house, citizen, to the technology of the modern era.
 Below, you'll see a person being the player god in the game _Anno 1800_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PeriodicTightElver' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 The above is a computer game, of course, but it represents reality pretty well.
 We're all in there somewhere right now, trying to figure out how to earn a living while the game plays around us.

 That's why this book's cover page is a regular person standing on Main Street—a single guy or girl in civilization.
 His or her job is to do what's best for themselves, and help society prosper.
-Gazing up for guidance, the person sees heroes and villains.
+Gazing up for guidance, the person sees two options; heroes and villains.
 In the sky high above is the mythical "player god," whose ultimately the one making the decisions.
 Will the player god act to benefit society or to benefit himself?

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

 In a computer game, the player god controls all levers of power.
 In reality, we change society when we buy clothes, do car maintenance, and save up for a new home.
-Funny to think about, but our everyday choices determine the health of our entire civilization.
+Funny to think about, but our everyday choices determine what happens in our entire civilization.
 Yet we often don't think of ourselves as being "player gods."
 But that's the big picture, isn't it?
 That it's all our individual choices that make up the player god in our real-life game of civilization.

 The more individuals realize the big picture and act like their actions matter, the healthier their society.
 And the job of inspiring individuals to believe in the big picture is the job of philosophy.

-So what the heck is good political decisions today?
+So, what the heck are good political decisions today?
 Who are the good guys?
 Every newspaper, politician, and political party says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?

 So there you are on Main Street today, looking up, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 You ask if Fox News is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?
 The questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If so, why does my "green" obsessed company force me to drive to work every day?

 It's all very confusing and emotional.
 Yet you have to pick an answer.
 After all, you're part of the player god as much as anyone else.
 Wouldn't it be cool if a philosophy showed you the difference between good and bad politics today?
-It is cool; it's calming to understand politics.
-And it's one reason why I wrote this book.
-So I, and whoever reads it, can better understand our society place in the never-ending game of civilization.
-I mainly wrote this book to create a new philosophy.
-One that will get Main Street to reach for their society's levers of power.
+It is cool; it's calming to understand politics, it's one reason why I wrote this book.
+So I, and whoever reads it, can better understand our place in the never-ending game of civilization.
+But, I mainly wrote this book to create a new philosophy.
+One that will get Main Street to reach for their society's new digital levers of power.
 Only then will we finally enjoy the greater productivity, dignity, and freedom of the glorious Internet Age.

 ## Your Politics Is Hard to See Because You Are Changing

-We create philosophies to help organize civilization with high—and often hard to understand—ideals of a "just and good society."
+We create philosophies for a reason; we need to organize civilization.
+Philosophy's high—and often hard to understand—ideals of a "just and good society" get everyone on literally the same page.
 There are always plenty of theories to choose from.
 The player god must pick one that empowers everyone to use modern technology to solve real-life problems, and hence give society a happy life.

-When a player in a civilization game upgrades technology, we can see the changes.
+When a player in Anno 1800 upgrades technology, we can see the changes.
 Installing a sewer, damning a river, building a road, is very obvious.
-But we can't see philosophy change so easily; because it's our minds that keep evolving.
+But we can't see philosophy change so easily; because it's our minds that evolve.

 For example, we all believe in a philosophy of "Life, liberty, and the pursuit of happiness."
 But what does that mean in everyday life?
-Giving people guidelines is why we invented ideologies.
+Giving people political guidelines is why we invented ideologies.
 Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
-Each thinking supports "Life, liberty, and the pursuit of happiness."
+Eaches docrtine supports "Life, liberty, and the pursuit of happiness."
 But each also gives their followers a list of specific policies to fight for (or against) like universal health-care, gun-rights, or strict environmental regulations.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/CandidFeistyBuckeyebutterfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>